Squizzy Taylor: Murder of William Haines (1916)

-Marriage to Lorna Kelly (1920)
+Marriages

 The Fitzroy Vendetta also marked the end of Taylor's relationship with his common-law wife, Dolly.
 By September 1919, Taylor had begun some form of relationship with a seventeen year old waitress, Irene Lorna Kelly.
 The couple were married under the rites of the Anglican Church in Fitzroy on 19 May 1920, and soon afterwards Dolly left Melbourne and moved to Adelaide.
-Shortly after the marriage Lorna gave birth to a daughter, June Loraine Taylor, who was born in late 1920 in Malvern East.
-The infant June died at around seven months of age the following year.
+Shortly after the marriage Kelly gave birth to a daughter, June Loraine Taylor, who was born in Malvern East on 5 June 1920.
+The infant June died at around seven months of age in Kensington on 9 January 1921.

-The couples' second child, Leslie Taylor, was born in St Kilda in 1922.
-The birth of another child did not help the couples' already strained marriage and Taylor ceased cohabitation with Lorna whilst he was in hiding in late 1922.
-Lorna returned to her parents' home with the infant Leslie and petitioned her husband for divorce on 31 July 1923 on the grounds of desertion and adultery, citing Taylor's extramarital affair with Ida Muriel "Babe" Pender.
+The couples' second daughter, Lesley Taylor, was born in St Kilda on 6 October 1922.
+The birth of another child did not help the couples' already strained marriage and Taylor ceased cohabitation with Kelly whilst he was in hiding in late 1922.
+Kelly returned to her parents' home with the infant Leslie and petitioned her husband for divorce on 31 July 1923 on the grounds of desertion and adultery, citing Taylor's extramarital affair with Ida Muriel "Babe" Pender.
 When asked about his marriage Taylor was quoted as saying, "She [Lorna] is only a fair weather friend, I am going to stick to Ida".
 Lorna was granted a decree nisi in February 1924 and the order nisi was made absolute in April 1924.
-Lorna was granted full custody of Leslie and she later sued Taylor for alimony to support their child's upkeep.
+Kelly was granted full custody of Leslie and she later sued Taylor for alimony to support their child's upkeep.

+Taylor married Pender in Fitzroy on 23 May 1924.
+The couple also had a daughter, Gloria Patricia Taylor, born in Prahan on 23 September 1923.